Jamie McDonnell (boxer): European bantamweight champion

+IBF bantamweight champion

+On 11 May 2013 McDonnell defeated Julio Ceja by unanimous decision to win his first world title.

 WBA bantamweight champion

 On 31 May 2014 McDonnell fought Tamadang Da Rachawat for the WBA (Regular) bantamweight title on the undercard of Carl Froch vs. George Groves II at Wembley Stadium.
 McDonnell won by technical knockout when he caught Rachawat with a left hook in the tenth round; despite getting to his feet, the referee decided that Rachawat was in no state to continue as he visibly stumbled after getting up.

 His first title defense was on 22 November 2014 at the Echo Arena in Liverpool.
 McDonnell retained his title, defeating Javier Chacon via tenth-round knockout.

-His next title defense was also his US debut, against Japanese boxer Tomoki Kameda, in which McDonnell was considered the underdog despite holding the title.
+His next title defense was also his US debut, against WBO bantamweight champion Tomoki Kameda, in which McDonnell was considered the underdog despite holding the title.
 Things were going Kameda's way in the early rounds, and he even managed to drop McDonnell in the third round.
 In the fifth round, things would start going McDonnell's way.
 All three judges thought McDonnell's performance in the latter part of the fight was enough, with all three scoring the fight 114–113 in favor of the Brit.

 In the rematch, Kameda again started off strong, being the more active fighter during the first two rounds.
 McDonnell would then take control of most of the remainder of the fight, boxing intelligently and managing to drop Kameda in the closing round.
 This time, the Brit was the clear winner, winning the fight 117–110, 116–111 and 115–112 on the scorecards.

 McDonnell next faced Fernando Vargas, as a late replacement for Juan Alberto Rosas.
 McDonnell used his high work rate and jab to establish control during the fight, dropping Vargas in the ninth round before the referee waved the fight off.

 On 12 November 2016 McDonnell faced the WBA's #2 ranked bantamweight, Liborio Solis.
 It would prove to be a very tough fight for McDonnell, who got the win on the scorecards, despite many at ringside, along with the Sky Sports pundits, having Solis winning the fight.

 On 1 February 2017 the WBA officially ordered a rematch between the two.

 The rematch ended in a third-round no-contest after McDonnell suffered a cut below his left eye following an accidental clash of heads.

 On 25 May 2018 McDonnell faced Naoya Inoue at the Ota City General Gymnasium in Tokyo, Japan.
 Inoue was simply too good for the visiting fighter, managing to drop him twice in the first two minutes of the fight, forcing the referee to wave it off.
+This was McDonnell's first and only loss by knockout.

-Shorltly after his loss, McDonnell announced that he will be moving up in weight.
+Shortly after his loss, McDonnell announced that he will be moving up in weight.

 On 11 May 2021, McDonnell announced his retirement from boxing via post on his Instagram account.